 Mix for roughly three minutes until water is fully incorporated.

-When correctly mixed, concrete should hold together when packed together, but fall apart when released.
+When correctly mixed, Sand Mix should hold together when packed into a ball.

 Project Tip: Be careful to avoid over-watering concrete mixes.
 Correctly-mixed bagged concrete is much stiffer than ready mix concrete – it should not “flow”!